4d/4d-for-ios/docs/ProjectEditor-ActionsPanel.md

 From here, you can:

-* edit all your fields by selecting them, and
+* edit all of your fields by selecting them, and
-* validate or cancel your modifications, using the **Done** or **Cancel** buttons (available in the navigation bar).
+* validate or cancel your modifications using the **Done** or **Cancel** buttons (available in the navigation bar).

 For your convenience, the Edition form includes a few **special features**:

 * The keyboard type depends on the selected parameter type in the Action section.
 * You can go to the next or previous field using the arrow on top of the keyboard.
-* The iOS keyboard can be closed by clicking anywhere outside of a field.
+* The iOS keyboard can be closed by touching anywhere outside of a field.
 * Indication is given to the user when a value is not valid.
 * The view focuses on empty mandatory fields when the user clicks the Done button.